cloudfoundry-attic/cf-docs/source/docs/running/architecture/health-manager.html.md

 DEAs periodically issue heartbeat messages on the NATS bus.
 A heartbeat message identifies the issuing DEA and includes information about application instances running on the DEA.

 The heartbeats are used to establish whether there are "missing" or "extra" instances.
-An `AppState` object for each instance of each version.

-An instance is "missing" if its `AppState` object has not received a heartbeat in the last `droplet_lost` seconds.
-However, an `instance_missing` event is triggered only if `AppState` was not reset recently, and if `check_for_missing_instances` method has been invoked.
+An instance is "missing" if its heartbeat has not been received in the last `droplet_lost` seconds.
+However, an `instance_missing` event is triggered only if the desired state has been fetched and is up-to-date.

 An `instance_missing` event triggers a start command.
 A stop command is triggered for each extra instance.